 Removing Barriers to Education

 Many of our young people have extremely complex, deep-rooted issues, that have been formed over many years.
-Four of our team are accredited Thrive practitioners, qualified to assess the gaps in our children’s social and emotional development and create action plans to help them build the resilience they need to be healthy and happy.
+Three of our team are accredited Thrive practitioners, qualified to assess the gaps in our children’s social and emotional development and create action plans to help them build the resilience they need to be healthy and happy.
 All our staff take part in Thrive training, so we can deliver consistent care for all our children.

 Working with parents and carers